vinceskahan/weewx-odds-and-ends/fix-bad-rain.md

 From this, get the dateTime value of the most recent one, which is seconds since the epoch.
 The localtime representation is there to hopefully make this a little easier.

 Note: this prints in 'newest at the top' reverse order, so be careful in the next step.
+See the 'desc(ending)' ?
+  To print ascending order change 'desc' above to 'asc'.

 #### Set the rain to 0.01 inches for times in-between two times

     echo "update archive set rain=0.01 where dateTime<=1476343000 and dateTime>=1476342000;" |